xendit/xendit-components-web/README.md

 # xendit-components-web

-The Xendit Components SDK allows you to accept payments directly on your website using the Xendit Sessions API.
+Xendit Components allows you to accept payments directly on your website using the Xendit Sessions API.

 This SDK's role is to take a Session (created on your server using the Xendit Sessions API) and render a payment UI, and allow you to customize the UI to match your site's look & feel.